Scanning for oriented configuration spaces: Introduction

-In \cite{Palmer2013}, the second author proved an analogue of Theorem \ref{unorStab} for oriented configuration spaces. \begin{theorem}[{\cite{Palmer2013}}] Let $M$ be a manifold admitting a boundary.
-There is a map $t\colon C^+_k(M) \m C^+_{k+1}(M)$ which induces an isomorphism on homology for $* \leq (k-5)/3$ and a surjection for $* \leq (k-2)/3$. \end{theorem}
+The analogue of Theorem \ref{unorStab} for oriented configuration spaces is the following: \begin{theorem}[{\cite{Palmer2013}}] Let $M$ be a manifold admitting boundary.
+Then there is a map $t^+\colon C^+_k(M) \m C^+_{k+1}(M)$ which induces an isomorphism on homology for $* \leq (k-5)/3$ and a surjection for $* \leq (k-2)/3$. \end{theorem}

 The goal of this paper is to provide analogues of Theorem \ref{scanlim} and Theorem \ref{scanrange} for oriented configuration spaces.
-For $k\geq 2$, the scanning map $s\colon C_k(M) \m \Gamma_k(M)$ induces an isomorphism on $H^1(-;\Z/2)$, by Theorem \ref{scanrange} above and the universal coefficient theorem.
-Cohomology with mod-$2$ coefficients classifies path-connected double covers of a path-connected space, so this fact says that any double cover of $C_k(M)$ is the pullback of some double cover of $\Gamma_k(M)$.
+For $k\geq 2$, the scanning map $s\colon C_k(M) \m \Gamma_k(M)$ induces an isomorphism on $H^1(-;\bZ/2)$, by Theorem \ref{scanrange} above and the universal coefficient theorem.
+Cohomology with mod-$2$ coefficients classifies double covers of a space, so this says that any double cover of $C_k(M)$ is the pullback of a (unique) double cover of $\Gamma_k(M)$.
 In particular $C_k^+(M)$ fits into a pullback square:

-There is an alternative, more concrete description of the associated double cover $\Gamma^+_k(M) \to \Gamma_k(M)$ which will be given in \S\ref{ss-double-cover}.
+There is an alternative, more geometric description of the associated double cover $\Gamma^+_k(M) \to \Gamma_k(M)$ which is described in \S\ref{sssDoubleCover}.
 Our analogue of Theorem \ref{scanrange} is: